 Fourth in the Series: What kinds of preparedness is there for events like mass shooting or a devasting storm?
 What does it mean to teach immediately after these events?
 What happens when these events occur in your school or immediate community or in your classroom?
 How does one teach when there is a national interruption?
 What is a trauma informed classroom?

-Lisa Cataldo, MDiv, Ph.D, is Assistant Professor of Pastoral Mental Health Counseling at Fordham University Graduate School of Religion and Religious Education, where she teaches courses in Trauma, Clinical Integration, Psychology and Religion, and Professional Ethics.
+Lisa Cataldo, MDiv, Ph.D, is Associate Professor of Pastoral Mental Health Counseling at Fordham University Graduate School of Religion and Religious Education, where she teaches courses in Trauma, Clinical Integration, Psychology and Religion, and Professional Ethics.
 She is a faculty member and supervisor at the National Institute for the Psychotherapies in New York City, where she maintains a small private practice.
 Her interests include issues of trauma and multiplicity, intersubjectivity, and experiences of the other in clinical and religious perspective.

 *This is by no means an exhaustive list.
 It is designed to provide useful information on trauma for teachers in higher education.
 It is not meant to address clinical issues, nor to give advice about trauma treatment, which should only be undertaken by trained mental health professionals.

 - Centers for Disease Control and Prevention (CDC): Six Guiding Principles to a Trauma-Informed Approach

 - Religious Studies News Spotlight on Teaching: Trauma-Informed Pedagogies in the Religious Studies Classroom.
 March 9, 2021.

 - Davidson, Shannon.
 “Trauma-Informed Practices for Postsecondary Education: A Guide.”
 Education Northwest, 2017.